 Category Archives: 2022

-Wonderful Documentary Shows Why Women “Still Working 9 to 5” and Beyond for Equal Rights
+Streaming: Acclaimed Documentary Shows Women “Still Working 9 to 5” and Beyond for Equal Rights

-In months since the release of a Barbie movie celebrated for giving voice to the plight of women but derided by detractors for being pedantic, it’s clear we are witnessing history repeating.
-Camille Hardman and Gary Lane’s compelling documentary Still Working 9 to 5 (B+) explores the past decades of the women’s rights movement with the 1980 film comedy 9 to 5 as a pop cultural anchor.
+Fire up the typewriter sound effects and the catchy Oscar-nominated song, because there’s still something to sing about!
+In the year since the release of a Barbie movie was celebrated for giving voice to the plight of women but derided by detractors for being pedantic, it’s clear we are witnessing history repeating.
+Camille Hardman and Gary Lane’s compelling documentary Still Working 9 to 5 (B+) explores the past decades of the women’s rights movement with the 1980 film comedy 9 to 5 as a pop cultural touchstone.
 The co-directors congregate the film’s funny trio Jane Fonda, Lily Tomlin and Dolly Parton for fond reminiscences as the popular movie made them unofficial spokeswomen of an equal rights movement picking up steam.
 Interlaced in the documentary are participants in pop culture with workplace pioneers such as Lilly Ledbetter, each sharing their personal anecdotes across the continuum.
 The movie also does an elegant job linking the early exposure of topics such as fair pay and sexual harassment with later movements such as #MeToo.
 Fans of the classic workplace satire will find themselves enjoying the behind the scenes footage and back stories while learning important lessons of modern American history too.
 Hardman and Lane deliver a touching and timely look at vital issues affecting us all.
-They tell their story with nifty nostalgia and utmost urgency.
+They tell their story with nifty nostalgia and utmost urgency, and now the film is available on major streaming platforms for more to enjoy.

 Israeli Import “Karaoke” a Life-Affirming Comedy and a Highlight of Atlanta Jewish Film Festival